Subdivision is the process of creating new parcels of land or altering existing property boundaries.

 Applications will be circulated for review and comment to internal departments at City Hall and external agencies where appropriate.
 Depending on the complexity of a proposal, applicants may be asked to provide additional information as required by the Approving Officer.

 The Approving Officer has a statutory responsibly to determine if the proposed subdivision plan is in the best interest of the broader community.
-City staff may seek input from those who may be affected by the subdivision.

 - Preliminary Layout Assessment